 One of the most spectacular events to watch in our Solar System is the development of a major Martian dust storm.
 From Earth a Martian dust cloud may seem to be just a nuisance to any would-be telescopic explorer on that planet.
 However, if you consider the actual size of these clouds then you suddenly realize that many of them would cover entire western United States!
 Imagine if a Mars-sized planet-encircling dust storm would occur on Earth; it would blank out most of an entire Hemisphere!

-Contrary to what some would-be Mars experts claim, that after dust storms the dust settles quickly to the surface and reduces contrast of albedo features, dust remains in the atmosphere of Mars for weeks -- at times months -- before settling to the surface [Pollack, 1989], [Kahn, 1992].
+Some would-be Mars experts claim that after dust storms the dust settles quickly to the surface and reduces contrast of albedo features.
+This is contrary to the known facts; dust remains in the atmosphere of Mars for weeks -- at times months -- before settling to the surface [Pollack, 1989], [Kahn, 1992].
 This dust is very fine particles of volcanic ash and when raised aloft during these storms they reach heights of several kilometers.
-Because the gravity of Mars is relatively weak, compared to the Earth, the high altitude planetary winds carry the dust around the upper atmosphere causing it to settle very slowly.
+Because the gravity of Mars is relatively weak, compared to the Earth, the high altitude planetary winds carries the dust around the upper atmosphere causing it to settle very slowly.
 Dust provides the nuclei for CO2 ad H2O ice to produce cloud formations and it stays in the upper wind system for months [Lee, 1985].
 A dusty atmosphere is the real cause of the loss in contrast of surface features, not because it settles onto those features [Kahn, 1992].